atishay/atishay.github.io/content/_index.md

         - icon: link
           title: Access
           href: https://arxiv.org/abs/1807.00049
+    - title: Blog
+      subtitle: "Read more about my thoughts at my blog. \nHere are some recent posts"
+      type: blog
+      count: 6
+      section: blog
     - title: Proficiency
       subtitle: "After knowing the basics of programming, one should know the assumptions and constraints of the domain. \n It doesn't matter what language or tooling is needed.
 You can get upto speed quickly."
       items: